Fedox-die-Ente/snipdox/README.md

 # Snipdox

-> **Warning**: This is by no means a professional or production-ready project, it’s purely a hobby project.
+> **Warning**: This is by no means a professional or company-ready project, it’s purely a hobby project.
 The code
 > quality is quite rough in many places, so please be gentle!
 > Pull requests are very welcome 😉.